Trademark Registration in Malta

 Maltese legislation is harmonised with all existing European Union legislation in this regard and seeks to ensure protection to Intellectual Property (IP) which is both fair to those using products protected by IP and adequately protecting and remunerating the creators and owners of such Intellectual Property.
 The Trademarks Act, Chapter 597 of the Laws of Malta supplemented by the new Trademark Rules, 2021 (Legal Notice 50 of 2021), regulate the manner in which Trademarks may be registered in Malta.

-The validity period of a Trademark registered with the Malta IPO is for a period of ten (10) years, which start running from the date of registration, and can be renewed for further periods of ten (10) years upon payment of the renewal fee.
+The validity period of a Trademark registered with the Malta IPO is for a period of ten (10) years, which start running from the date of registration, and can be renewed for further periods of ten (10) years upon payment of the renewal fee of EUR 90.

 The Process of Trademark Registration in Malta